mhornstein/Cloudinary-Test/Part3/part3.md

-# Tutorial: Image Transformations Using the JavaScript SDK
+# Tutorial: Apply Image Transformations with the JavaScript SDK

 ## Meta description

-In this tutorial, you will build a simple HTML/CSS/JS app that uses the Cloudinary JavaScript SDK to load images and apply transformations like resizing, cropping, and effects.
+Build a simple HTML/CSS/JS app that uses the Cloudinary JavaScript SDK to load images and apply transformations like resizing, text overlays, and effects.

 ---